Thermoregulation: Limits compatible with life

 There are limits both of heat and cold that an endothermic animal can bear and other far wider limits that an ectothermic animal may endure and yet live.
-The effect of too extreme a cold is to decrease metabolism, and hence to lessen the production of heat.
+The effect of too extreme a cold is to decrease metabolism and hence to lessen the production of heat.
 Both catabolic and anabolic pathways share in this metabolic depression, and, though less energy is used up, still less energy is generated.
 The effects of this diminished metabolism become telling on the central nervous system first, especially the brain and those parts concerning consciousness; both heart rate and respiration rate decrease; judgment becomes impaired as drowsiness supervenes, becoming steadily deeper until the individual loses consciousness; without medical intervention, death by hypothermia quickly follows.
 Occasionally, however, convulsions may set in towards the end, and death is caused by asphyxia.

 In experiments on cats performed by Sutherland Simpson and Percy T. Herring, the animals were unable to survive when rectal temperature fell below 16 C. At this low temperature, respiration became increasingly feeble; heart-impulse usually continued after respiration had ceased, the beats becoming very irregular, appearing to cease, then beginning again.
 Death appeared to be mainly due to asphyxia, and the only certain sign that it had taken place was the loss of knee-jerks.

 However, too high a temperature speeds up the metabolism of different tissues to such a rate that their metabolic capital is soon exhausted.
 Blood that is too warm produces dyspnea by exhausting the metabolic capital of the respiratory centre; heart rate is increased; the beats then become arrhythmic and eventually cease.
 The central nervous system is also profoundly affected by hyperthermia and delirium, and convulsions may set in.
 Consciousness may also be lost, propelling the person into a comatose condition.
 These changes can sometimes also be observed in patients experiencing an acute fever.
 Mammalian muscle becomes rigid with heat rigor at about 50 °C, with the sudden rigidity of the whole body rendering life impossible.

 H.M.
 Vernon performed work on the death temperature and paralysis temperature (temperature of heat rigor) of various animals.
 He found that species of the same class showed very similar temperature values, those from the Amphibia examined being 38.5 °C, fish 39 °C, reptiles 45 °C, and various molluscs 46 °C. Also, in the case of pelagic animals, he showed a relation between death temperature and the quantity of solid constituents of the body.
-In higher animals, however, his experiments tend to show that there is greater variation in both the chemical and physical characteristics of the protoplasm and, hence, greater variation in the extreme temperature compatible with life.
+In higher animals, however, his experiments tend to show that there is greater variation in both the chemical and physical characteristics of the protoplasm and, hence, greater variation in the extreme temperatures compatible with life.